-We’re strengthening economic opportunities in underserved communities by empowering individuals and small businesses with the products, services, knowledge, and tools needed for financial self-sufficiency, and ultimately, improved well-being and quality of life.
+Financial success for our customers and our business starts with the success of local communities.
+We’re strengthening economic opportunities in underserved communities by empowering individuals and small businesses with the products, services, knowledge, and tools needed to ensure financial self-sufficiency, income mobility, and ultimately, improved well-being and quality of life.

 Our 2020 commitment to economic empowerment is focused on 4 areas: